 Units per Gross Acre

-e.
-Lot sizes shall average at least 7,500 square feet, but in no case shall any lot be less than 6,000 square feet.
+- Lot sizes shall average at least 7,500 sq. ft., but in no case shall any lot be less than 6,000 sq. ft.
+The front yard setback for residential lots shall be a minimum of 20’.
 The side yard setback shall be 6’ and the rear yard setback shall be a minimum of 25’.

-g.
-In residential subdivisions, lots should not have a depth greater than 4 times the width at the build-to or setback line except where physical dimensions of the tract provide no other alternative layout or where the open space is for a required buffer.
-Emphasis shall be on quality of design as opposed to reduction of development costs.
+- In residential subdivisions, lots should not have a depth greater than four (4) times the width at the build-to or setback line except where physical dimensions of the tract provide no other alternative layout or where the open space is for a required buffer.
+Emphasis shall be on the quality of design as opposed to reduction of development costs.

-h.
-In order to preserve the low intensity development character found in the Transitional zoning district, along existing state maintained roads and future thoroughfares a visually opaque landscaped buffer of native vegetation at least 80 feet in width shall be required for major subdivisions unless a more restrictive buffer is established elsewhere in these regulations.
+- In order to preserve the low intensity development character found in the Transitional Residential zoning district, along existing state-maintained roads and future thoroughfares a visually opaque landscaped buffer of native vegetation at least 80 feet in width shall be required for major subdivisions unless a more restrictive buffer is established elsewhere in these regulations.
 The Board of Commissioners may allow modification to the buffer width when special site conditions exist such as topography or the site has multiple road frontages.
 The buffer shall be in common area and shall be counted towards meeting open space requirements.

-i.
-In major residential subdivisions, a landscaped median at least 20’ in width shall be required at all entrances into the subdivision.
-Modification to this standard may be allowed by the Board of Commissioners in the interest of traffic safety.
+- In major residential subdivisions, a landscaped median at least 20’ in width shall be required at all entrances into the subdivision.
+Modification to this standard may be allowed by the Board of Commissioners in the interest of traffic safety

 3. Open Space.
-Designated Open Space includes that parcel or parcels of land which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
-There are five types of open space in the Transitional District - urban, agricultural, common, natural and recreational.
+Designated open space includes that parcel or parcels of land, which shall be set aside in perpetuity and shall have no buildings or permanent structures constructed within its perimeters except as provided for in this section.
+There are five types of open space in the Transitional Residential District: urban, agricultural, common, natural, and recreational.
 Open space shall meet the provisions of this section and the provisions for open space established in Article 7, Part B.

-a.
-Areas containing buildings and other impervious surfaces in excess of 100 square feet, shall not be counted as Open Space.
+- Areas containing buildings and other impervious surfaces in excess of 100 sq. ft., shall not be counted as Open Space.
 This shall include, but not be limited to, barns, storage buildings, parking lots, clubhouses and tennis courts,

 4. Compatibility with Surrounding Development.